patel-esha/AVLTrees/README.md

 - It's important to respect the work of others and to contribute to a learning environment that values honesty and responsibility.
 Please ensure that your use of this and other educational resources complies with your institution's academic integrity policies.

 ## References
-- Amanpreet Kapoor's insights on AVL Trees have been instrumental in understanding the theoretical foundations and practical applications of self-balancing binary search trees.
+- Professor Amanpreet Kapoor from the University of Florida has been incredibly insightful in developing my understanding of the concepts displayed in this project.
+Furthermore, implementations for deletion algorithms and insertion are to his credit.
-- The educational content and examples provided by GeeksforGeeks on AVL Trees have been valuable resources for implementing and testing this AVL Tree.
-For further reading, visit GeeksforGeeks AVL Tree.
+- Rotation functions are credited to GeeksForGeeks.